 As a general result, the Ru nanorod can only lead to a significant promotion of O-vacancy formation for oxygen atoms in direct contact with the Ru nanorod (black squares in Figure 9).
-O-vacancy formation in the surface layer beside the Ru nanorod (green squares in Figure 9) or in deeper layers of the ZrO2 support underneath the nanorod (blue squares in Figure 9) results in a very small or even negligible lowering of the Ovacancy formation energy as compared to the corresponding Ovacancy formation energy on the bare ZrO2 support, although there is still some charge transfer possible.
+O-vacancy formation in the surface layer aside the Ru nanorod (green squares in Figure 9) or in deeper layers of the ZrO2 support underneath the nanorod (blue squares in Figure 9) results in a very small or even negligible lowering of the O-vacancy formation energy as compared to the corresponding O-vacancy formation energy on the bare ZrO2 support, although there is still some charge transfer possible.
 Consequently, the related data points are above the red fit line.
-Furthermore, for Ovacancy formation in O-vacancy islands, in the neighborhood of existing O-vacancies (open symbols), the charge transfer is mostly slightly lower than upon formation of individual Ovacancies at the same site, which was attributed to depolarization effects, or it is identical.
-Nevertheless, despite these deviations, the charge transfer from the support to the Ru nanorod upon Ovacancy formation can be used as a primary indicator for the Ruinduced lowering of the energy cost for creating that O-vacancy.
-Note that it is not a descriptor as this would refer to a physical property of the model before formation of the O-vacancy.
-Finally, we would like to note that while the numbers may change, the general trends in the stabilization of O-vacancies are considered to be of general validity for oxide-supported metal nanoparticle systems with particle sizes in the low-nanometer range or more.
+Furthermore, for O-vacancy formation in O-vacancy islands, in the neighborhood of existing O-vacancies (open symbols), the charge transfer is mostly slightly lower than upon formation of individual O-vacancies at the same site, which was attributed to depolarization effects, or it is identical.
+Nevertheless, despite of these deviations, the charge transfer from the support to the Ru nanorod upon O-vacancy formation can be used as a primary indicator for the Ruinduced lowering of the energy cost for creating that O-vacancy.
+Note that it is not a descriptor, as this would refer to a physical property of the model before formation of the O-vacancy.